 Easy Ways to Lower Sodium When Cooking

 - Measure all of the salt you add to food during cooking and at the table.
-Research shows that most people won’t notice even a 25% reduced sodium level.
+Research shows that most people don't notice a 25% reduction in sodium.
 Get a baseline measurement for how much you add now, and then slowly reduce it an eighth of a teaspoon each time you make a dish until you find a lower salt level that still tastes good to you.

 - Try sauteing, stir-frying, and roasting.
 Steaming and microwaving foods can decrease the flavor, tempting you to add more salt.

 - Rinse and drain canned foods.
-Tests have shown that when canned beans are rinsed and drained, it can reduce the sodium content up to 40%.
+Tests have shown that rinsing and draining canned beans can reduce the sodium content by up to 40%.

 - Use more herbs and spices.
 Garlic powder, curry powder, and smoked paprika have strong, pleasant flavors, which make adding salt unnecessary.
 A small splash of sesame oil or citrus juice can also add more flavor to your food.